MartinCudicio-project/app-denzel/README.md

 <img width="1434" alt="Capture d’écran 2020-04-08 à 17 39 31" src="https://user-images.githubusercontent.com/52409311/78804048-fedf8f80-79bf-11ea-83bf-92e006672edf.png">

 In the more detail vue.
 We can see the different scores.
-We can also consult the notices (if there are any), and post a new one
+We can also consult the reviews (if there are any), and post a new one

 <img width="1440" alt="Capture d’écran 2020-04-08 à 17 39 50" src="https://user-images.githubusercontent.com/52409311/78804208-26cef300-79c0-11ea-940b-b7c7bb4101c3.png">